An exciting tour of this volcanic island

-Set just off the 'toe' of Italy, Sicily boasts an enthralling combination of historic cities, alluring coastline, glorious landscapes and the wonderful remains of the ancient kingdoms that shaped the island.
+Set just off the 'toe' of Italy, Sicily boasts an enthralling combination of historic cities, alluring coastlines, glorious landscapes, and the wonderful remains of ancient civilisations that shaped the island.
 Our excursion-rich adventure is crowned with a thrilling journey to Mount Etna.

 We depart from London on our short flight* to Palermo Airport before transferring to our hotel in Palermo.
 We enjoy a guided tour of Palermo on Day 2 which introduces us to the main sights of the area.